carbon-language/carbon-lang/llvm/docs/CommandGuide/FileCheck.rst

 The ``--enable-var-scope`` option has the same effect on numeric variables as on string variables.

-Important note: In its current implementation, a numeric expression cannot use a numeric variable defined on the same line.
+Important note: In its current implementation, an expression cannot use a numeric variable defined on the same line.

 FileCheck Pseudo Numeric Variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~